upperdim/LSB-steganography/README.md

 # LSB-Steganography
 LSB Image Steganography

 Embeds secret images into a host image and extracts those images back.
-It may reduce the quality of the secret images when their original size does not fit into the host image.
+It may reduce the quality of the secret images when their original size do not fit into the host image.

 # Results
 ![Host Image: Zelda (512x512)](/examples/host_zelda512.png "Host Image: Zelda (512x512)")